Name Changes for Permanent Residents and New Citizens

 What about my name in my country of birth?

-Once you have made your assessment on changing names and have decided to proceed, complete your province's legal name change application form.
+Once you have made your assessment on changing names and have decided to proceed, complete your province’s legal name change application form.
 It usually takes a few weeks to complete the form and gather all the supporting documents needed.
-There a fee to change names which is payable directly to Vital Statistics which varies between provinces and is separate to the cost of purchasing an Easy Name Change kit.
+There is a fee to change names which is payable directly to Vital Statistics which varies between provinces and is separate to the cost of purchasing an Easy Name Change kit.
 Vital Statistics Name Change forms and information are available in all Easy Name Change kits, or can be obtained directly from Vital Statistics.
 The form has clear instructions on how to be completed.

 There is no right or wrong way to go about changing names.